verisign/yazvs/README.md

 expected to contain XML-formatted trust anchors, such as the one IANA publishes for the root zone.
 The in-zone KSKs are then further validated against the XML trust anchors.

+If the _-x_ option is given, the script only verifies input zone and omits any comparison to the current zone.

 ## Requirements